Kanharajput/ReactJs/README.md

         pass useState variable name inside this [] so useEffect run when they triggered.

-- create data folder and db.json file to put data inside it and create a dummy server use this command "npx json-server watch data/db.json --port 8000" now we will get the data from this dummy server.
+- create data folder and db.json file to put data inside it and create a dummy server use this command "npx json-server --watch data/db.json --port 8000" now we will get the data from this dummy server.

 - get the data from the server using fetch method
 - Condition loading message when it takes more time to load data from the server, Here used setTimeout method to get extra time